-- The student is in good standing. - The student is being placed on Academic and/or Artistic Warning. - A student currently on Academic or Artistic Warning or Probation is advised whether the Academic and/or Artistic Warning or Academic and/or Artistic Probation will be continued or rescinded - A student with multiple Academic and/or Artistic Probations may be dismissed from the program.
+- The student is in good standing. - The student is being placed on Artistic Warning. - The student is being placed on Artistic Probation. - If a student is currently on Artistic Warning or Probation and is advised whether the Artistic Warning or Artistic Probation will be continued or rescinded. - A student with multiple Artistic Probations may be Artistically Dismissed from the program.